TNG/JGiven/README.md

 ```

 The above test can be executed like any JUnit test.
-During the execution, JSON files are generated that can then be used afterwards to generated test reports.
+During the execution, JSON files are generated that can then be used afterwards to generate test reports.
 By default, a plain text report is shown in the console, which would look as follows:

 ```